Outbound Exchange: Frequently Asked Questions

 1) You must be admitted to Fisher College of Business.

-2) You must have and maintain a 3.0 grade point average to be selected and remain in the program.
+2) Undergraduate students must have and maintain a 3.0 grade point average, and Graduate students must have and maintain a 3.3 grade point average to be selected and remain in the program.

 3) Undergraduate students should have completed study for at least a year at Fisher College to apply.
 (Planning in your first year and applying in your second/third year at Fisher is recommended.)